biomadeira/pycoevol/README.md

 If you want to cite this piece of software/workflow use the following:

-Madeira, F. and Krippahl, L. (2011).
+Fábio Madeira and Ludwig Krippahl.
+2012.
 PYCOEVOL: A Python workflow to study protein-protein coevolution.
-International conference on Bioinformatics Models, Methods and Algorithms - BIOINFORMATICS 2012, Vila Moura, Portugal, February 1-4, 2012
+Proceedings of the International conference on Bioinformatics Models, Methods and Algorithms - BIOINFORMATICS 2012, pp.143-9.

 ##Dependencies